IMA-WorldHealth/bhima/docs/en/stock-management/stock.settings.md

 For the following Stock Setting options, the term "AMC" is used.
 It represents "Average Monthy Consumption" of stock.
-AMC is the total number of stock items dispensed on average to **patients** for the facility involved.
+AMC is the total number of stock items dispensed on average to **patients and services** for the facility involved.
 AMC is an important value that used to estimate when to order more stock.

 ## Individual Stock Settings
 The Stock Settings page allows access to the following items:

-- **Number of months for calculating the average monthly consumption** (integer, default 6)
+- **Number of months for calculating the average monthly consumption** (integer, default 6 months)
   This determines the number of months (**N**) in the past to use to estimate the average monthly consumption.
 The AMC is a "moving" average, since it uses a window of only the previous **N** months to determine the average.
 This setting will set the value of **N**.

-- **Default minimum number of months of security stock for depots** (integer, default 2)
+- **Default minimum number of months of security stock for depots** (integer, default 2 months)
   The stock supply should provide at least this many months of stock at all times for the depot involved.